lonewolfe141/Power_Sense_AI/README.md

 ---

-## Note on the Enhanced Simulation File

-A separate enhanced frontend simulation file was generated during this work:

-- `app_ultra_realistic.js`

-That file was created as a **new artifact** and was **not used to overwrite the uploaded baseline**.
-If you decide to adopt it later, it should be reviewed and integrated deliberately rather than assumed to be the active repository file.

----

 ## Source Basis for This Summary

 This markdown is based on the uploaded backend, frontend, tests, launcher scripts, dependency file, and project README supplied in the conversation.